jmpicnic/obsidian-docs/docs/Projects/scac-technology/evaluating-projects/article.md

 ### People & Organization Failures

 Despite the label, People failures should not be understood as failures of individuals.
-These project failures arise when a project does not provide an environment where individuals contribute their efforts effectively.
+Project failures arise when a project does not provide an environment where individuals contribute their efforts effectively.
 To do this, a project must:

 1. Provide an appropriate level of staffing for each task to complete in the agreed time.
 2. Create alignment of goals across teams for all staff members, starting with clearly communicated priorities that can be traced to shared goals of the project.